Ultrapotent and multivalent nanobodies against SARS-CoV-2

 2022

-41. Tubiana J, Xiang Y, Fan L, Wolfson H, Chen K#, Schneidman-Dohovny D#, and Shi Y#.
-Reduced antigenicity of Omicron lowers host serologic response. (under review)
+41. Tubiana J, Xiang Y, Fan L, Wolfson H, Chen K, Schneidman-Dohovny D, and Shi Y. Reduced antigenicity of Omicron lowers host serologic response.
+(2022) Cell Reports.

-39.Yang H, Wang Y, Xiang Y, Yadav T, Ouyang J, Phoon L, Zhu X, Shi Y, Zou L, and Lan L. FMRP Promotes transcription-coupled homologous recombination via Facilitating TET1-mediated m5C RNA modification Demethylation.
-PNAS.
-2022. (in press)
+37.Yang H, Wang Y, Xiang Y, Yadav T, Ouyang J, Phoon L, Zhu X, Shi Y, Zou L, and Lan L. (2022) FMRP Promotes transcription-coupled homologous recombination via Facilitating TET1-mediated m5C RNA modification Demethylation.
+Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.

 2021